pyg-team/pytorch_geometric/README.md

         return self.mlp(edge_features)  # shape [num_edges, out_channels]
 ```

-Users are highly encouraged to check out the [documentation](https://pytorch-geometric.readthedocs.io/en/latest), which contains additional tutorials on the essential functionalities of PyTorch Geometric, including data handling, creation of datasets and a full list of implemented methods, transforms, and datasets.
+Users are highly encouraged to check out the [documentation](https://pytorch-geometric.readthedocs.io/en/latest), which contains additional tutorials on the essential functionalities of PyG, including data handling, creation of datasets and a full list of implemented methods, transforms, and datasets.
 For a quick start, check out our [examples](https://github.com/rusty1s/pytorch_geometric/tree/master/examples) in `examples/`.

 ## Architecture Overview

-PyTorch Geometric provides a multi-layer framework that enables users to build Graph Neural Network solutions on both low and high levels.
+PyG provides a multi-layer framework that enables users to build Graph Neural Network solutions on both low and high levels.
 It comprises of the following components:

 * The PyG **engine** utilizes the powerful PyTorch deep learning framework, as well as additions of efficient CUDA libraries for operating on sparse data ([`torch_scatter`](https://github.com/rusty1s/pytorch_scatter) and [`torch_sparse`](https://github.com/rusty1s/pytorch_sparse)).